grpc/proposal/A83-xds-gcp-authn-filter.md

 - `cluster`: Ignored by gRPC.
 - `timeout`: Ignored by gRPC.

+Note that this filter does not support having its config overridden in a `typed_per_filter_config` field on a per-route, per-virtualhost, or per-clusterweight basis.
+If the filter's config message appears in a `typed_per_filter_config` field, it will be validated as part of the normal resource validation, but the configuration will not actually be used.

 ### xDS Cluster Metadata

 The GCP Authentication filter uses cluster metadata from the